andrew-codes/molecular-reference-app/readme.md

-# Modular Redux Reference App
+# Modular Redux Reference App with Subatomic

 This repository represents a reference app for best practices when developing a large, Redux based application.
 This reference is based on my own experiences and best practices and, as such, will be updated with new best practices as they are found/discovered.